railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    Partner Locations > Customers > European Customers +2 bicycles
    ================================================== =============

-So you can see that the sum of the stocks of a product in all the locations in Open ERP is always zero.
+So you can see that the sum of the stocks of a product in all the locations in OpenERP is always zero.
 In accounting you'd say that the sum of the debits is equal to the sum of the credits.

 Partner locations (customers and suppliers) aren't located under your company in the hierarchical